Sensation Award Winners

 Seán W. McCarthy, a Westminster member since 2002 and past president, vice president, and chief ring steward, is the fourth Sensation Award winner.

-Mr. McCarthy’s creativity and dynamic leadership helped Westminster achieve numerous progressive advancements including the creation of Westminster Week, the Masters Agility Championship and the Masters Obedience Championship.
-These initiatives along with several long-range strategic agreements he oversaw with Fox Sports and Purina Pro Plan continue to enhance the Westminster Kennel Club Dog Show.
-Mr. McCarthy served as president from 2012-2018, vice president from 2009-2012, and as chief ring steward for many years.
+Mr. McCarthy’s creativity and dynamic leadership helped Westminster achieve numerous progressive advancements, including the creation of Westminster Week, the Masters Agility Championship, and the Masters Obedience Championship.
+Along with several long-range strategic agreements he oversaw with Fox Sports and Purina Pro Plan, these initiatives continue to enhance the Westminster Kennel Club Dog Show.
+For many years, Mr. McCarthy served as president from 2012-2018, vice president from 2009-2012, and as chief ring steward.

 Mr. McCarthy began his interest in purebred dogs while still in college.
-Sighthounds, especially Borzoi, were his first interest and he eventually formed a lifelong friendship with Dr. Richard Meen of Kishniga fame.
-For a number of years, he and Dr. Meen campaigned many top winning Borzoi including the top winning dog in Canada.
+Sighthounds, especially Borzoi, were his first interest, and he eventually formed a lifelong friendship with Dr. Richard Meen of Kishniga fame.
+He and Dr. Meen campaigned many top-winning Borzoi for several years, including the top winning dog in Canada.
 He was also keenly interested in Jack Russell Terriers prior to the breed being recognized by the American Kennel Club in this country.

 A graduate of Georgetown, Mr. McCarthy is the co-founder of Build America Mutual Assurance Company.
-Prior to that he was COO of Assured Guarantee which acquired Financial Security Assurance where he was president and chief operating officer.
+Prior to that, he was COO of Assured Guarantee, which acquired Financial Security Assurance as president and chief operating officer.
 Mr. McCarthy and his family have a French Bulldog and a Jack Russell.